yupank/nc-Data-Engineering-dw-platform/README.md

 ## Makefile

-The makefile will setup the relevant environment and also install dependencies from the 'requirements.txt' file. ????How is it ran????
+The makefile will setup the relevant environment and also install dependencies from the 'requirements.txt' file.

 ## Conclusion